-Note therefore believers whether they consider themselves to be locked in the secular world OR are in the world but concerned primarily with the kingdom of God are pretty defenceless.
+The problem was that believers in God no matter what high positions in the world they have are pretty defenceless.
 One of the most important lessons we can learn from Nehemiah's experience is that we are defenceless.
 We therefore have to learn the hard lessons so that we can depend on the infilling and the leadership of the Spirit of God at every turn.
-There can be no missing this point if we want to be regarded in the Kingdom of God.
+There can be no missing this point if we want to be highly regarded in the Kingdom of God.